itaouil95/Portfolio/README.md

 The development part for the header and footer have been particularly exciting given that it signs the start of my portfolio's life.
 They both share a picture of Vernazza, a national park beauty in the north-west of Italy (*Le Cinque Terre*).

-I also took benefit from the modula structure that Jekyll offers, as well as the SASS support.
-Hence, I have a main index.html file where I import my html files in *_includes* storing my modular componenets of the portfolio (header, footer, about, etc), so I can avoid having an extremely long index.html file and just modify the components accordingly, by changing the relative file.
+I also took benefit from the modular structure that Jekyll offers, as well as the SASS support along with bourbon tool.
+Hence, I have a main index.html file where I import my html files in *_includes* storing my modular components of the portfolio (header, footer, about, etc), so I can avoid having an extremely long index.html file and just modify the components accordingly, by changing the relative file.
 Same thing for styling.
 There is a common *all.sass* file where I import all of my styles in assets, which if then linked in the index.html.
 So as you can tell everything is really clear and well structured.

-* Header (HTML)
+1. Header

 ```HTML
 <header>